sebkuepers/crewai_ray_masumi_demo/README.md

 This is a simple demo to showcase how you can run a CrewAI Flow (the standard poem flow) on a locally hosted Ray Cluster and deploy it with Ray Serve, while we have this Agentic Services actually registered on the Masumi Network Preprod environment for it to accept payments for execution.

+The example is optimized to either run on a locally hosted Ray Cluster or on the Anyscale Cloud.

 We are using uv to handle the dependencies and the packaging.

 ```bash